 Vanilla Pudding: In a large

 cornstarch, salt, eggs, and egg yolk.
-Whisk in 1/2 cup (120 ml) of the milk.
+Whisk in 1/2 cup (120 ml/grams) of the milk.
 Set aside while you heat the

-ready a fine medium-sized strainer and bowl as you will need
+ready a fine medium-sized strainer and bowl as you might need

 to strain the pudding after it is cooked.

 stirring constantly, until the mixture thickens to the consistency of mayonnaise

 (about 3-5 minutes).
-Remove from heat and whisk in
+Remove from heat and whisk in the vanilla

 Pour the pudding